aroberge/avantpy/proposal/idea.md

 time, without causing any problems.
 My preferred approach would be to require the use of a different file extension.

-## Why go beyond a translation of keywords?
+## Why go beyond a translation of keywords

 If one is going to write a preprocessor to translate Python's keywords, it might make sense to also translate some Python *idioms* which might not be